 What new services are you offering this year?

-Receive our consulting services free-of-charge during Shifting Gears.
+Your workplace can receive our consulting services free-of-charge year-round!
 Complete a Bike-friendly Business Audit, craft a new Telecommuting Policy, or learn about best practices in incentivizing employees to go car-free.
 For a full listing of services, click here.

 Are there courses available to the community, too?

-Yes, this year GreenUP and B!KE have partnered to offer Bike Night, every Thursday from April through September.
-Each Thursday will be a different focus – Bike Mechanics, Family-focused, Skills Building, Discovery Rides, and Movie Nights.
-To register, click here.
-The City of Peterborough and GreenUP will also be offering various events through the month of May.
+We will be offering various workshops and events through the month of May for Shifting Gears participants.
 Of course, if you have an idea for a new event, or a group who would like one of the workshops or services offered to workplaces and schools, please be in touch!

 Modes of Transport FAQ: